UgendranR/Doc-bot/README.md

 > Appointment confirmation Bot(Doc-bot) - https://ent-care.vercel.app/

 ## Table of contents
-* Homepage
+* Doc-Bot
-* Payment Gateway Interface
+* ENT Care Website
-* Payment Successful
+* Manual Appointment Registration

 ## About
 > The Purpose of this DoC-Bot is to help the user in setting up an appointment with the concerned ENT doctor.<br>